Shopify/kubeaudit/docs/all.md

 The config can be passed to the `all` command using the `-k/--kconfig` flag:
 ```
 $ kubeaudit all -k "config.yaml" -f "auditors/all/fixtures/audit_all_v1.yml"
-ERRO[0000] allowPrivilegeEscalation not set which allows privilege escalation.
-It should be set to 'false'.
-AuditResultName=AllowPrivilegeEscalationNil Container=fakeContainerSC
-WARN[0000] privileged is not set in container SecurityContext.
-Privileged defaults to 'false' but it should be explicitly set to 'false'.
-AuditResultName=PrivilegedNil Container=fakeContainerSC
-ERRO[0000] Default service account with token mounted. automountServiceAccountToken should be set to 'false' or a non-default service account should be used.
-AuditResultName=AutomountServiceAccountTokenTrueAndDefaultSA
-ERRO[0000] Capability not dropped.
-Ideally, the capability drop list should include the single capability 'ALL' which drops all capabilities.
-AuditResultName=CapabilityNotDropped Capability=AUDIT_WRITE Container=fakeContainerSC
-ERRO[0000] Capability not dropped.
-Ideally, the capability drop list should include the single capability 'ALL' which drops all capabilities.
-AuditResultName=CapabilityNotDropped Capability=CHOWN Container=fakeContainerSC
-ERRO[0000] runAsNonRoot is not set in container SecurityContext nor the PodSecurityContext.
-It should be set to 'true' in at least one of the two.
-AuditResultName=RunAsNonRootPSCNilCSCNil Container=fakeContainerSC
-ERRO[0000] AppArmor annotation missing.
-The annotation 'container.apparmor.security.beta.kubernetes.io/fakeContainerSC' should be added.
-AuditResultName=AppArmorAnnotationMissing Container=fakeContainerSC MissingAnnotation=container.apparmor.security.beta.kubernetes.io/fakeContainerSC
-ERRO[0000] readOnlyRootFilesystem is not set in container SecurityContext.
-It should be set to 'true'.
-AuditResultName=ReadOnlyRootFilesystemNil Container=fakeContainerSC
-ERRO[0000] Seccomp annotation is missing.
-The annotation seccomp.security.alpha.kubernetes.io/pod: runtime/default should be added.
-AuditResultName=SeccompAnnotationMissing MissingAnnotation=seccomp.security.alpha.kubernetes.io/pod
-ERRO[0000] Namespace is missing a default deny ingress and egress NetworkPolicy.
-AuditResultName=MissingDefaultDenyIngressAndEgressNetworkPolicy Namespace=fakeDeploymentSC
 ```

 ### Example with Flags